altship/altship/README.md

 I'm a student of Computer Science in China.

-Currently studying C/C++, Python and such things

-Have interest in CUDA and maths so I bought the book to read, just share something you like with me!
+Just share something you interested with me!

 Welcome to comment anything as you like!